Nadir Sedrati: Arrest and trial

 On 21 July 1999, Nadir Sedrati was arrested as he was about to return to his home in Nancy, probably as he planned to get rid of his woodchipper.
 Meanwhile, Müller was also arrested by German police and sent to one of their police stations for interrogation.

 While under interrogation by German police, Müller proved his innocence by providing phone records that showed that he was at home at the time of Gassen's disappearance.
 Sedrati, however, falsely claimed that Müller had killed Gassen, supposedly over an argument: according to his version, the three men were doing some sort of business deal with two Dutchmen and a Moroccan, and as he did not want to be involved, Sedrati on his way to leave when he heard Gassen and Müller engage in a bitter argument.
 When he went back to check out what was going on, he then supposedly saw Müller kill Gassen.

 This story was not taken seriously by either French or German police, with the former issuing a search warrant on the apartment.
 When they arrived, they found a woodchipper, a kitchen knife, a butcher's saw and several brownish stains on the floor, sink and on the woodchipper itself.
 Furthermore, a more thorough inspection led to the discovery of a jar filled with mysterious white powder, which had been hidden inside a cushion.
 At first, it was believed that the powder was some kind of drug (either cocaine or heroin), but an analysis revealed that it was in fact potassium cyanide.
-Because of this, investigators constructed a theory that surmized that Sedrati likely poisoned Gassen and then dismembered his body with the instruments found at the apartment.
+Because of this, investigators constructed a theory that surmised that Sedrati likely poisoned Gassen and then dismembered his body with the instruments found at the apartment.
 However, the advanced state of decomposition still puzzled the authorities, who decided to search further.
 A closer inspection led to the discovery of quicklime in the basement: this led authorities to believe that Gassen's head was likely submerged in it so it could decompose at a faster rate.

-On 23 July, after two days in police custody, Sedrati was charged with Gassen's murder.
+On 23 July, after two days in police custody, Sedrati was charged with Gassen's murder and the murder of the man with the third kneecap.
 He professed his innocence while incarcerated, and police were unable to identify a motive beyond potentially stealing money, as Sedrati had withdrawn 300 francs using Gassen's credit card.